niklasramo/palikka/README.md

 &nbsp;

-###Eventizer.on()
+###eventizer.on()

-Bind a custom event listener.
+Bind a custom event listener to an Eventizer instance.
 The callback argument always receives an event data object as it's first argument.

 **Syntax**

-`Eventizer.on( type, callback )`
+`eventizer.on( type, callback )`

 **Parameters**